Blog > Top 7 Foods to Supercharge Your Immune System

 5. Turmeric

 Turmeric is a staple spice in many curries, but it can also be used in teas or tonics to help fight inflammatory conditions and illnesses.
-Not only will turmeric help your body fight viruses, it has been shown to treat both osteoarthritis and rheumatoid arthritis.
+Not only will turmeric help your body fight viruses, but it has also been shown to treat both osteoarthritis and rheumatoid arthritis.

 6. Green Tea